 Triathlon/Time Trial bikes are mostly designed for competition and not recreational purposes.
 They are very light and agile, and are one of the fastest road bikes available.
 They are built to be extremely aero dynamic therefore the seat is high and the handlebars are very low, and the rear wheel has a high profile rim or a rear disc.
 The main features of a Triathlon/Time Trial bike are its aero dynamics, clip in pedals, extreme riding position.

-Flat Bar Road bikes are similar to hybrids in a way that it is a combination of both a road and a mountain bike.
+Flat Bar Road bikes are a combination of both a road and a mountain bike.
 The main difference is that the hybrid bike more resembles a mountain bike and a flat bar road bike more resembles a road bike.
-The main features of a flat bar road bike are its comfortable seats and handlebars, light frame and its ability to reach high speeds.
+The flat bar road bike features comfortable seats and handlebars, light frame and its ability to reach high speeds.

-Cruiser bikes are known for there comfort as the seat, handlebars and the entire geometry of the frame are all designed to make the rider feel more comfortable.
+Cruiser bikes are known for their comfort - the seat, handlebars and the entire geometry of the frame are all designed to make the rider feel as comfy as possible.
 These bikes are not fast or efficient, but they look great and are extremely fun to ride.
 The cruiser bike is best suited for on road or paved path riding and the main features are its large seats, high handlebars and stylish designs.

 We hope this information gives you a handy, overall understanding of the different types of bikes – and bike riding – out there.
 At the end of the day, head to your local bike store and start a chat with them.
 They are a wealth of knowledge and will be able to point you in the right direction!